t0gun/k8s-aws-tf/readme.md

 [![Terraform CI](https://github.com/t0gun/kthw-aws-terraform/actions/workflows/terraform.yml/badge.svg?branch=main)](https://github.com/t0gun/kthw-aws-terraform/actions/workflows/terraform.yml)
 # Kubernetes the Hard Way Infrastructure Automation
-This repo provisions the AWS network and compute needed to help you run [Kelsey Hightower’s *Kubernetes The Hard Way*](https://github.com/kelseyhightower/kubernetes-the-hard-way).
+This repo provisions the AWS network and compute needed to help  run [Kelsey Hightower’s *Kubernetes The Hard Way*](https://github.com/kelseyhightower/kubernetes-the-hard-way).
 It only spins up the infrastructure and does not install the cluster or any packages.